-The Goldsee route from Stilfserjoch is one of the most well-known single trail tours in the Alps, with the ascent to Piz Chavalatsch being a must for every biker.
+The Goldsee trail from Stilfserjoch is one of the most well-known singletrail tours in the Alps, with the ascent to Piz Chavalatsch being a must for every mountainbiker.

 Once on the Goldsee trail, you start on the Stilfserjoch, which you preferably should reach with a shuttle.
 Important: You have to tackle the exit before nine o‘clock, for after that there is a bike ban in effect on the route to Furkelhütte.